guigattidev/javascript-exercises/README.md

 ## :rocket: Javascript exercises

-No brain no gain.
-Collection of exercises to solved using vanilla javascript.
+No brain, no gain.
+Collection of exercises solved using vanilla javascript.
 Regular code exercises can improve:
 - Learn more
 - Improve development
 - Less bugs